Shabd1901/StudentFocus/Readme.md

 # 🎓 StudentFocus

 View project: https://studentfocus.onrender.com
-Note: This link redirects to the shared instance of StudentFocus.
+Note: This link redirects to the shared StudentFocus instance.
 Since the app does not include user authentication, all data entered is visible to anyone accessing the site.

 A simple, clean, and responsive Flask-based productivity web app designed for students.
 Version 1 focuses on clarity and usability — helping students track moods, write notes, and plan.